 Although it’s easy to remove regular stains like spilled juice or ketchup from the countertop, routine cleaning of quartz countertops is required.
-For the same, dish soap is your go-to.
+Here’s how to go about routine cleaning:

-3. For harder residue such as bubble gum, nail polish, paint, or food, use a flexible plastic scraper to scrape off the residue without any fear of scratching the countertop.
+Step 2: For dried gunk and residue such as bubble gum, nail polish, paint, or food, use a flexible plastic scraper to scrape off the residue without any fear of scratching the countertop.

 Deep Cleaning A Quartz Countertop

 Quartz countertops require deep cleaning only if there are a lot of spills.
 The longer the stain remains, the harder it is for you to remove it.

-With time, grease from food starts to form a thin layer on the top which is not easily removed by dish soap or hot water.
+With time, grease from food starts to form a thin layer on the top which cannot be easily removed by dish soap or hot water.
 Therefore, to make sure that the layer of grease is not formed on the top, turn to the amazing cleaner called vinegar.

-Mix 2 parts vinegar with 2 parts water in a spray bottle and generously spray it over the entire top.
+Mix 2 parts vinegar with 2 parts warm water in a spray bottle and generously spray it over the entire countertop.

 Wipe it again with clean water.

 If you don’t want the smell of vinegar hanging around the room, you can mix some essential oils with it to make the kitchen smell pleasant.

 Stains from permanent markers are quite easy to clean on quartz countertops because of their texture.
 Use Goo Gone on the stain to easily get it off.

 Make sure to rinse the top thoroughly with water after using such products on it.

-If dish soap does not seem to work on cooking grease, there are several products such as Easy-Off which you can turn to.
-They are degreasers and can loosen the grip of it from the top and help clean it easily.
+If mild soap does not seem to work on cooking grease, there are several products such as Easy-Off which you can turn to.
+They are degreasers that loosen the grease and help clean your countertop easily.